NetSPI/BurpCollaboratorDNSTunnel/README.md

 ```

 ### Example
 An example is below (click to enlarge).
-The example is using one Burp Suite instance, but the functionality works across two instances as well.
+The example is using one Burp Suite instance and a Kali Linux box.
 <a href="https://github.com/NetSPI/BurpCollaboratorDNSTunnel/blob/master/images/bashDemo.gif?raw=true" target="_blank"><img src="./images/bashDemo.gif"/></a>